wxcctechsummit/holcct2107/labslive/lab1.md

 ### Lab Objective

 - This lab is designed to help you to make an end to end test call into the contact center.
-- The lab contains material to send the call to the agent desktop.
+- The lab contains material to send a test call from the caller (customer) to the agent desktop using a Simple Flow.

 ### Pre-requisites

 - You have an assigned POD and attendee ID.
-- You have the customer admin login credentials.
+- You have the customer Admin's login credentials.
-- You have the calling DNIS.
+- You have the Called DNIS (Number used on the Contact Center Entry Point).
-- You have the agent’s extension number.
+- You have the Admin's Extension number for the agent (3001).
 - Prompt Wav files are uploaded, TEAM, SITE and USER are created.

 ### Quick Links